lukemckinstry/big-geospatial-data/08_google_earth_engine.md

 ## Upload a Shapefile to GEE

 You can upload a shapefile to GEE.
 We will do so with the Philadelphia's city limits and use it as a mask for the raster data.
 The upload *must be* a shapefile and *must be* in WGS 84 (EPSG:4326).
 Use QGIS or ogr2ogr to convert city_limit.gpkg to a shapefile and to transform it from Pennsylvania State Plane South (EPSG:2272) to WGS 84 (EPSG:4326).
-Call the file phila_city_limit.shp. ciStore the converted file in the repo's output folder (which is ignored by git) or another folder outside of the repo.
+Call the file phila_city_limit.shp.
+Store the converted file in the repo's output folder (which is ignored by git) or another folder outside of the repo.

 In the upper left click the Assets tab, and then New→Table Upload→Shape files.
 Select the phila_city_limit.shp files.
 The GEE shapefile uploader is somewhat stupid compared to desktop GIS or GeoPandas in that you have to select all the components of the shapefile.
 You can't just select the SHP file and have the uploader find the DBF, SHX, etc.